xfiveco/x5-theme/README.md

 	return $valid;
 }
 ```

-- They could be placed in an included file or at the bottom of functions.php.
+They could be placed in an included file or at the bottom of functions.php.

-- They are created as an overlay to the [Settings API](https://codex.wordpress.org/Settings_API).
+- The Settings are created as an overlay to the [Settings API](https://codex.wordpress.org/Settings_API).
 - The Settings are the example of a complex WPized Light plugin, which loads additionals files, stored within the plugin directory, along the auto-included file.

 Please avoid adding any config directly to the functions.php file.
 Every extra, theme specific functions should be stored within includes directory, given a descriptive name.